Tazaf/IonicitudeDemoApp/README.md

 The code demonstrating this usage can be found in the [`www/js/app.js`](https://github.com/Tazaf/IonicitudeDemoApp/blob/master/www/js/app.js) file.

 # App Usage
 The app is fairly easy to use.
-The main screen shows you a list of sample AR World demonstrating what you can achieve with the Wikitude Cordova App.
+The main screen shows you a list of sample AR Worlds demonstrating what you can achieve with the Wikitude Cordova App.
 Simply click on one of these AR World to see it in action.

 **Some of these AR World request you to scan a particular photo or image.
 They can be found on the project folder: [www/wikitude-worlds/target_images_examples.pdf](https://github.com/Tazaf/IonicitudeDemoApp/blob/master/www/wikitude-worlds/target_images_examples.pdf)**